-Mr. Amrit Rajaratnam was appointed to the Board as a Non Executive Director on 1st July 2021.
+Mr. Amrit Rajaratnam was appointed to the Board as a Non-Executive Director on 1st July 2021.
 He holds a Bachelor's Degree in Law from the University of Nottingham and is a Barrister at Law (Lincoln's Inn).
 He began his career at the Law Firm of Julius & Creasy and later joined Lankem Ceylon PLC.
-He is also a Director of Beruwala Resorts PLC, Marawila Resorts PLC and Sigiriya Village Hotels PLC.
+He is also a Director of Beruwala Resorts PLC, Marawila Resorts PLC and Sigiriya Village Hotels PLC amongst other Directorships in The Colombo Fort Land & Building Group.